 There are many tour operators to choose from in Labuan Bajo.
 We did not pre-book a tour before landing here.
 During our research, previous visitors mentioned to not reserve tours in advance and to find an agency in the main town, along Jl.
 Soekarno Hatta, on the day of arrival and/or to bargain with the boat owners on the dock.

 It was challenging to find tour information for one day on the Internet as most of the options were for 2+ days.
 For over 2 days, you get to sleep and receive meals on the boat.
-If you’re interested in a 2-day tour, book this tour.
+Check out the tour options below:

 We reached out to a few tour operators (ORA Dive, Top Komodo Tours, Komodo Mas Tours) via email that provided one-day Komodo tour information.
 The cost piqued my curiosity and was shocked to see the responses.
 The main route is from Padar Island – Komodo Island – Pink Beach (or Manta Point).